0330 822 0505

 Credit history

 If you’re worried about the impact of your credit score on your mortgage, the best first step is to download a copy of your credit file, check for and correct any errors, and get a clear idea of where you stand.
-Bad credit does not have to mean you can’t get a mortgage – a broker who has particular experience with bad credit will have contacts with specialist lenders.
+Bad credit does not have to mean you can’t get a mortgage – a broker with particular experience with bad credit will have contacts with specialist lenders.

-Repayment vs interest only mortgage
+Repayment vs interest-only mortgage

 Fixed or variable rates